Skip to main content

 • pain when you touch your breast

-• your breast feels warm
+• an area of your breast that feels warm

 • swelling or redness on your breast

-Mastitis is a common breast infection during breastfeeding
+Mastitis is a common breast infection during breastfeeding.

 Infection after stitches or a caesarean section